 Encourage Ways to Cope

 Angry feelings are also common among six to eight year olds who are experiencing divorce.
 It is important to communicate that it is okay to be angry but aggressive behavior is inappropriate.
 Encourage better ways to cope with these strong emotions by teaching them relaxation techniques and coping skills.
 Consistent rules and discipline (within and between houses) provided in a warm and loving relationship is critical for managing anger and behavioral issues.
+Children this age still need the comfort and reassurance of a warm hug or special quiet time spent alone with a parent.

 Acknowledge and Validate Feelings